f5devcentral/xcmcndemoguide/README.rst

 .. figure:: assets/cloud_c_eni_ids.png

-5. You can further validate the "inside" interface by selecting the ENI (click the link).
+5. Optionally, you can further validate the "inside" interface by selecting the ENI (click the link).
 Then click the "Tags" tab to see more details about this interface.

 .. figure:: assets/cloud_c_eni_tags.png